South Carolina in the civil rights movement: Protests and desegregation of public facilities

-Civil rights movement, 1954-1968
+Civil rights movement, 1954–1968

 Columbia bus system

 On June 22, 1954, Sarah Mae Flemming sat in the whites-only section of a city bus in Columbia.
 The bus driver immediately instructed Flemming to stand and wait for a colored seat to become available.
 Flemming, still two miles from her destination, attempted to exit the bus at the next stop, but the driver blocked the exit and physically assaulted her.
 Flemming was not arrested, but she did visit the hospital because of the assault.
 The following week, Modjeska Monteith Simkins heard about Flemming's encounter and hired a lawyer to file a suit against South Carolina Electric and Gas, the owner of the bus.
 In the case Flemming v.
 South Carolina Electric and Gas, Flemming's lawyer argued that her Fourteenth Amendment rights had been violated and demanded for $25,000 in punitive damages.
 Lower courts ruled in the bus company's favor, but after Flemming's lawyer filed the case in a federal suit in the 4th US Circuit Court of Appeals, Flemming won the suit and the court ruled the bus segregation to be unconstitutional, though the court added that bus company did not owe Flemming any money.
 At the time, the case received little publicity.

 New Year's Day March

 In October 1959, Major League Baseball player Jackie Robinson entered the whites-only waiting room at the Greenville Municipal Airport.
 Airport police asked Robinson to leave, but he refused.
 Ultimately, the police did not force Robinson to move.
-At a NAACP speech in Greenville, Robinson urged "complete freedom" and encouraged black citizens to vote and to protest their second-class citizenship.
+At an NAACP speech in Greenville, Robinson urged "complete freedom" and encouraged black citizens to vote and to protest their second-class citizenship.
 The following January on New Year's Day, approximately 1,000 staged a march to the airport, which was desegregated shortly thereafter.